What's the craic, lads?

 Craic is the Irish word that most confuses outsiders, yet it is a relatively simple concept.
-It is the atmosphere, fun, carry on surrounding a particular night out.
+It is the atmosphere, fun, and carry-on surrounding a particular night out.

 ”How was the craic?” is the first question uppermost in most young Irish minds after a weekend.

-So now that you have a grasp on what craic is, here's all the different kinds of craic (as if you weren't confused enough!):
+So now that you have a grasp on what craic is, here are all the different kinds of craic (as if you weren't confused enough!):

-Deadly craic: A step above savage but not quit the Everest moment.
+A step above savage but not quite the Everest moment.

-The craic was ninety: The nirvana of craic, everything was amazing, incredible, everyone hooked up, the pints were great.
-No one quite sure how the word ninety came into it--a famous Christy Moore song “The craic was ninety in the Isle of Man” maybe:
+The nirvana of craic, everything was amazing, incredible, everyone hooked up, the pints were great.
+No one is quite sure how the word ninety came into it--a famous Christy Moore song “The craic was ninety in the Isle of Man” maybe:

 That’s when a night goes wrong and essentially you’d have had more fun in a mausoleum.

 *Originally published in 2016, updated in Jan 2024.